IngoScholtes/kdd2018-tutorial/docs/setup.md

 Conveniently, Visual Studio Code comes with integrated support for `git`.
 This means you can fetch the current, growing sample solution simply by navigating to the *Source Control* panel (the fork symbol in the left bar).
 In the *...* menu extension you just have to click *Pull*.

-# Installing higher-order data analytics packages for python
+# Installing higher-order data analytics packages

 To apply higher-order data analytics to real data, we need to set up additional ``python`` packages.